We work with more than 300 partners to bring you better travel deals

 The cheapest flights to Jeddah are usually found when departing on a Monday.
 The departure day with the highest cost at present is Saturday.

-Jeddah flights can be made cheaper if you choose a flight in the morning.
-Booking a flight at midday will likely mean higher prices.
+Jeddah flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the evening will likely mean higher prices.

 When to fly:

 The most popular times to visit are during the winter months for Hajj or during summer for the Jeddah Summer Festival.
 Winter, from October till March, sees average temperatures of between 20-30C, with sunny days and cooler nights.
 Be aware that the city is extremely busy from October onwards as the Hajj pilgrimage season gets underway.
 It is advisable to book flights to Jeddah well in advance if you are planning to visit during this period.
 Hajj is an annual Islamic pilgrimage to Mecca and is a compulsory religious responsibility that every Muslim must be a part of at least once throughout their life.
 During Hajj, pilgrims will congregate in hundreds and thousands in what is considered to be one of the largest annual gathering of people in the world.
 Several rituals and processions take place and pilgrims will shave their heads as an act of sacrifice.
 Due to the increase in demand at this time, cheap flights to Jeddah are less available.